SELab-2/OSOC-3/files/module_overview_backend.md

 ### crud

-In these scripts the data in the database is eddited.
+In these scripts the data in the database is edited.
 The functions are mostly called from the logic module.